BigSerg03/BigSerg03/README.md

 - 👀 I’m interested in Game Design
 - 🌱 I’m currently learning Unity and C Script
 - 💞️ I’m looking to collaborate on Indie Games
-- 📫 How to reach me .n/a
+- 📫 How to reach me
+- Email - serjuclimbusiness@gmail.com
+- ArtStation - Sergiu Climenco

 <!---
 BigSerg03/BigSerg03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.